Church of the Lóios: Interior

 The large nave has five sections with ribbed ogival interior with heraldic buttons.

-Formed of arches and of solid ribbed edges discharged into thin columns with vegetal capitals and abacuses in circular bocel.
-The first lower section of the entrance, includes the high choir and narthex, with lateral facades lined with historic azulejos and large rectangular windows.
+Formed of arches and of solid ribbed edges discharged into thin columns with vegetal capitals and abacuses in circular moldings.
+The first lower section of the entrance, includes the high choir and narthex, with lateral facades lined with historic tiles and large rectangular windows.
 Following this section is the triumphal arch which opens to the main chapel, through three archivolts with broken stone arch.
 The remainder of the two-story chapel is covered by three sections of the ogival ceiling with polychromatic ceramic panels of the life of São Lourenço Justiniano, covering the lateral walls to the gilded woodwork altarpiece with a tribune and pyramidal throne to expose the Blessed Sacrament.

 The founder's pantheon is situated under the sub-choir, that includes numerous tombstones in white marble.
 At the front, near the Chapel of the Blessed Sacramento, are the tombs of D. Manuel de Melo and his son D. Francisco de Melo.

 About half-way down the nave, on the right-side and second register is the tribune balustrade of the donation box, forming a wooden canopy supported by four pilasters.
 This canopy is highly decorated in gilded woodwork, that meets at the coat-of-arms of the Melo family.
 Farther along the opposite wall is a balustrade marble pulpit with radial petals base.